Why Spots & Acne Can Occur At Any Age

 Androgens such as testosterone are more common around the hairline, nose, and ears, where there are are follicles that make an oily wax known as sebum – this is what keeps our skin smooth and supple.

-Aggravating factors can be a deficiency of vitamin A and also of zinc so addressing these will also be helpful.
+Aggravating factors can be a deficiency of vitamin A and zinc so addressing these will also be helpful If you are not getting sufficient from your diet, or Supplements.

 Contributing factors to adult acne

-Apart from your hormones these other factors can also play a part:
+However, it’s not just your hormones that can be to blame as these other factors can also play a part:

 1. Stress